MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 # Upgrade the Service Manager Self-Service portal

-Use information in this article to upgrade the Service Manager Self-Service portal.

 There are a couple of versions of the Self-Service portal:

 - The Service Manager 2012 R2 Silverlight-based version.
 - The new HTML5-based version.
 This replaces the Silverlight version.

-Follow the upgrade instructions based on the version you're running.
+Follow the upgrade instructions based on the version you're running:

 ## Upgrade from Silverlight portal